mdominguezd/s11_cats_report.github.io/sections/introduction.md

 : STAC components {#tbl-stac-comps .striped .hover}

-\hl{Talk about the integration with sturctured data base management (PgSTAC)}
+In the specific case of dynamic catalogs, the concept of [STAC API](https://github.com/radiantearth/stac-api-spec/) is widely used.
+In general, an API is a set of rules and protocols that enables different software applications to communicate with each other.
+In the case of the STAC API, it provides endpoints for searching and retrieving geospatial data based on criteria such as location and time, delivering results in a standardized format that ensures compatibility with various tools and services in the geospatial community.
+Moreover, even though STAC API is not an OGC standard or a OGC community standard, the basic requests performed in a STAC API adheres to the [OGC API-Features](https://ogcapi.ogc.org/features/) standards for querying by bounding box and time range, returning GeoJSON-formatted results that conform to both STAC and OGC specifications.
+Ultimately, compared to [OGC API-Features](https://ogcapi.ogc.org/features/), [STAC API](https://github.com/radiantearth/stac-api-spec/) enhances functionality by providing additional features that users needed (e.g. cross-collection search, versioning).

 #### Visualization interfaces {.unnumbered}

 \hl{Mention also that there are multiple TiTiler services}

 The visualization of spatial data brings with it a series of challenges due to its big nature.
-Dynamic tiling libraries such as TiTiler have tackled multiple of these challenges by dynamically generating PNG/JPEG image tiles only when requested without reading the entire source file into memory [@noauthor_titiler_nodate].
+Dynamic tiling libraries such as [TiTiler](https://developmentseed.org/titiler/) have tackled multiple of these challenges by creating APIs that dynamically generate PNG/JPEG image tiles when requested without reading the entire source file into memory [@noauthor_titiler_nodate].
 This feature optimizes rendering of images since PNG and JPEG image file formats are more easily transferred through the web.

+TiTiler supports various data structures including STAC (SpatioTemporal Asset Catalog), Cloud Optimized GeoTIFFs (COGs), and is currently working on adding support for Zarrs.
+For the first two the [TiTiler PgSTAC](https://github.com/stac-utils/titiler-pgstac) specialized extension integrates with PostgreSQL to enhance STAC catalog querying capabilities.
+For the case of Zarrs, the [TiTiler-Xarray](https://github.com/developmentseed/titiler-xarray) extension is being developed to facilitate the handling of multidimensional data arrays.

 ### Added value of this research

-\hl{expand}

-This research aims to develop a STAC catalog to facilitate the discovery of diverse big geo-spatial datasets created by different teams within the company.
-Depending on the time available for the thesis, data visualization functionalities may be integrated.
-Moreover, the research will explore tools to efficiently manage a STAC catalog containing both static and dynamic datasets.
+This research aims to identify efficient solutions for the company's current challenges in discovering and visualizing large geospatial datasets by integrating cloud-optimized data formats, cloud services, STAC specifications, and dynamic tiling services.
+The outcomes of this research will: offer valuable insights into the existing data discovery challenges within the company, propose a methodology for integrating discovery and visualization services, and evaluate the effectiveness of dynamic tiling for various cloud-optimized data formats.

 ## Research questions